mu001999/cre/README.md

 Supports universal code, it can guarantee the correct operation when the input is correct, and the running result is not guaranteed when the input is wrong.

+There is also a UTF-8-spec version, named [yare](https://github.com/MU001999/yare)

 ---

 ### Syntax